waldenblue/naosei1456/README.md

 # Architecture.

-Build under the SOLID principles and Clean Architecture values, inspired on the new official [recommended architecture](https://developer.android.com/
+Build under the SOLID principles and Clean Architecture values, inspired on the new official [recommended architecture](https://developer.android.com/jetpack/guide) from Google along with the most interesting concepts I’ve been acquiring throughout my career